SGDInstitute/apollo/content/collections/pages/sgdinstitute/transgender-justice.md

         content:
           -
             type: text
-            text: 'For the 4th annual Teach-In, the Institute and the University of Minnesota Duluth''s ' -
+            text: 'On November 11, 2020, the Midwest Institute for Sexuality and Gender Diversity and the University of Minnesota Duluth''s '
+          -
             type: text
             marks: